noliw/magic-castle/README.md

 <h1>Magic Castle</h1>

-<a href="https://magic-castle.herokuapp.com/">Magic Castle</a> is a magical place for kids.
-In this castle you can share yourr drawings, sketches, doodles, stories, and feelings.
+<a href="https://magic-castle.herokuapp.com/">Magic Castle</a> is a magical place made for kids.
+In this castle you can share your drawings, sketches, doodles, stories, and feelings.

 <br>

-The <a href="https://trello.com/b/3P8F6JVw/p4-magic-castle">trello Board</a> to view ERD and Wireframe.
+The <a href="https://trello.com/b/3P8F6JVw/p4-magic-castle">Trello Board</a> to view ERD and Wireframe.
 <br>

 <h2>Screenshots</h2>